playdeezgames/entity-yokes/README.md

 - [x] I can update statistic by key for statistic
 - [x] I can list statistic keys for an entity
 - [x] I can clear a statistic for an entity by key
-- [ ] I can create yokes of a yoke type from an entity to another entity
+- [x] I can create yokes of a yoke type from an entity to another entity
     - [ ] The from and to entities may be the same
     - [ ] Yokes are unique over yoke type, from entity, and to entity
+- [ ] I can list yoked-to entities of a type for an entity
+- [ ] I can list yoked-from entities of a type for an entity
 - [ ] Yokes have flags
     - [ ] Set flag
     - [ ] Check for flag